FuboTV: Features

 Fubo built its tech stack internally and, in 2017, launched features like Cloud DVR storage, pausing and unpausing live streams and lookback of previously aired content for 72 hours Fubo offers two simultaneous streams as part of its base subscription package and, in March 2018, introduced a third stream for $5.99 per month.

 Fubo became the second over-the-top internet television service to get integrated to the TV app on Apple TV, iPhone, and iPad.

-Ratings
+Awards and recognition

 Fubo earned the highest score in J.D.
 Power's customer satisfaction survey among live TV streaming providers in 2022, with 789 points in aggregate on a scale of 1,000 possible points, three points higher than Dish Network's Sling TV.

 In 2023, Fubo's customer satisfaction score fell to 742, putting it behind YouTube TV (795), Hulu + Live TV (785), Sling TV (772) and DIRECTV Stream (748).

 For its 2024 evaluation, J.D.
 Power gave Fubo a customer satisfaction score of 578, putting it ahead of DirecTV Stream's score of 558.
 Fubo trailed YouTube TV (651), Hulu + Live TV (635), and Sling TV (613).

+In 2026 the company was named among Fast Company's "Most Innovative Companies. and was recognized as one of the "best live TV streaming services" for sports.